 In spite of the COVID-19 lockdown, they continue to support Birmingham’s LGBTQ+ community and have taken the cafe online.
 You can read more about this project by visiting Ageing With Pride Birmingham.

-Whilst the COVID-19 health crisis means that many pride events have been cancelled or postponed this year, there are many online events planned.
-IGLTA are compiling a list of global pride events and the Independent have published an article on how pride events in the UK have responded.
+Whilst the COVID-19 health crisis means that many pride events have been cancelled or postponed since last year, there are many online events planned.
+IGLTA are compiling a list of global pride events!